 FastSeas is a weather routing and passage planning tool.
-It will calculate the fastest route to take you from point A to point B given the current NOAA GFS weather forecast , current oceanic currents , the performance of your vessel, and your comfort criteria.
+It will calculate the fastest route to take you from point A to point B given the current NOAA GFS weather forecast, oceanic surface current forecast, the performance of your vessel, and your comfort criteria.

 Feel free to look around, but before you can actually run routing calculations, you'll need to log in.
 Logging in allows FastSeas to remember your polar and comfort criteria.
 You can log in using various social login options.
 I have taken this approach rather than having you register with a username and password because it's less work for me and safer for you - as I don't have to deal with passwords.
 There is nothing nefarious going on here.
 FastSeas is not going to be reading your posts or creating posts or any such thing.